How to Adjust Check and MICR Encoding Line Printing Position

 Here are the instructions on how to edit check alignment.

-If you have not installed this software, you can download and try it free with no obligation and no credit card needed.
+Try ezCheckPrinting free demo version with no obligation and no credit card needed.

 Step 1: Start ezCheckPrinting and Open check setup screen by clicking the top menu "settings->check set up"